akost/xampphost/README.md

 3. Edit file, configure path to your project folder and XAMPP location
 4. Run: `sudo ./xampphost.sh newhost`

 Script will create directory `newhost/www` in your webproject folder and adds 2 hosts newhost and newhost.dev.
-Also, it creates basic index.html file to show it works.
+Also it creates basic index.html file to show it works.